23 Mar Productivity Part 2: 10 Practical Tips to Maximize Productivity (aka Get More Sh*t Done!)

 So, that’s why I suggest you schedule the most important things to do in a given day or week.
 Writing a post is always one of those things for me.
 If it takes longer than expected, it’s ok because I have space scheduled in.
 If it takes less time than planned, whatever else I get done is a bonus (and allows me to start checking off that 100 item to do list!).

 So you’ll see my crazy color coded calendar leaves larger chunks for the important tasks that week.
-If it takes me 2 hours instead of 4 to review the Connect With Anyone (CWA) content, then I’ve got an extra two hours to call a friend, run an errand or check in on my social networks.
+If it takes me 2 hours instead of 4 to review something, then I’ve got an extra two hours to call a friend, run an errand or check in on my social networks.

 6. Measure and Adjust